 Part of the Village is located within and served by the Vernon Area Public Library District, and those Village residents living in this district pay taxes to support the library and are entitled to use the library system.
 Village residents living outside the boundaries of a library district may purchase library cards from either the Vernon Public Library or the Deerfield Library to use the library system.

 Part of the Village is located within and served by the Deerfield Park District, and those Village residents living in this district pay taxes to support the park district and are entitled to participate in its programs.
-Village residents living outside the Deerfield Park.

 Residents may enroll in district programs but in some cases are subject to non-resident rates or do not enjoy the same priority as residents.